16 Sep AUSSIE ARK RETURNS EASTERN QUOLL TO BARRINGTON TOPS

 “These kinds of historic releases are the result of the impressive long-term vision and commitment of the Aussie Ark team,” said Don Church, president of Global Wildlife Conservation, who supported this release.
 “By strategically reintroducing the right species in the right habitats, Aussie Ark is leading the way on rewilding Australia, restoring the ecosystems to their original state.
 This benefits not only the quolls, the ecosystems in which they live, and Australia, but helps ensure a healthier planet for all life on Earth,” he continues.

-Eastern quolls living at Aussie Ark’s insurance population facility are heading into breeding season shortly and following the release of 28 individuals, the keepers have been busy moving quolls around in preparation for mating.
+Eastern quolls living at Aussie Ark’s insurance population facility are heading into breeding season shortly and following the release of 28 individuals, the Rangers have been busy moving quolls around in preparation for mating.
 Last year, the organisation’s breeding record was broken with the birth of 51 quoll joeys.
 The organisation is confident that this year’s breeding season will also be successful, and the organisation is excited for the future of Eastern quolls on mainland Australia.

 Aussie Ark, with the support of partner organisations, like Global Wildlife Conservation, have the know-how and ability to change the fate of Australian wildlife.
 A wilder future is on the horizon for Australia with Aussie Ark.